 The Director may suspend flying after take-offs have started, if to continue is dangerous.
-If the period of suspension is sufficiently long to give an unfair advantage to any competitor, the task shall be cancelled.
+Anemometers will be placed on the deck, and take-offs will be temporarily suspended if the windspeed exceeds 7m/s.
 At any time, the Director may decide to cancel the task, for sporting or safety reasons.